Student-Veterans & Dependents

 Enrollment - Semester Certification

 Enrollment certification for VA education benefits is not automatic.
-Students should submit a Request for Certification form every semester in order to initiate their educational benefits.
+Students should submit an Enrollment Agreement with the Veterans Success Center every semester in order to initiate their educational benefits.
 We strongly recommend that students accomplish this as soon as they have secured classes in order to expedite the processing of educational benefits.

 While receiving VA Educational benefits, students may be concurrently enrolled at more than one school during the same semester.
 The parent school is whichever school the student is pursuing a degree or other program objective.
 Veteran students are responsible for informing the Supplemental School's Veterans' Office where their Parent School is located.
 Upon confirmation from the Parent School, the Supplemental School will complete the certification for the benefits form (VA form 22-1999) and send a copy to the Parent School.